earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2017-01-25-flood03-precipitation-data-in-R.md

 ---
 layout: single
-title: "Plot and Subset Precipitation Data in R - 2013 Colorado Floods"
+title: "Subset time series data in R - introduction to dplyr pipes and tidyverse coding approaches - Flooding & erosion data"
-excerpt: "This lesson walks through the steps need to download and visualize precipitation data in R to better understand the drivers and impacts of the 2013 Colorado floods."
+excerpt: "This lesson walks through extracting temporal subsets of time series data using dplyr pipes.
+In the previous lesson we learned how to convert data containing a data field into a data class.
+In this lesson we use pipes to extract temporal subsets so that we can refine our time series data analysis.
+Finally we plot the data using ggplot."
-authors: ['Leah Wasser', 'NEON Data Skills', 'Mariela Perignon']
+authors: ['Leah Wasser']
 modified: '2017-04-21'
 category: [course-materials]
 class-lesson: ['hw-ggplot2-r']